How to Start Investing with Franc in 5 Steps: A Guide for Beginners

 Q: What are the risks of investing?

-A: Investing does involve some risk due to market volatility (the price of shares going up and down) and potential losses.
+A: Investing does involve some risk due to market volatility (the value of investments going up and down) and potential losses.
 Diversifying your portfolio and investing in a mix of fund types over the long term can help protect your money against these risks.

 Q: How do I choose the right investments?